Kyrobi/GuessingGame/README.md

 # GuessingGame
-HangME type game written in Python
+HangMan type game written in Python

 There is a **.exe** inside of the **exe** folder if you wanna run it that way.